-Total volume sales of alcoholic drinks declined again in 2021 as the COVID-19 pandemic accelerated the narrowing of the core consumer base for the category.
-With local people officially banned from buying and consuming alcohol, industry players rely on demand among expatriates for sales, while the ban on the marketing of alcoholic drinks makes it challenging for brand owners to influence consumer choices.
+Locals are officially banned from buying and consuming alcohol, with players relying on expatriates for sales, while the ban on marketing alcoholic drinks makes it challenging for brand owners to influence consumer choices.
 Nonetheless, the lifting of COVID-19 restrictions provided a boost to sales in 2022 as consumers returned to socialising.

 The drinking of alcohol is against the cultural and religious beliefs of many Omani nationals and this means that many refrain from alcohol consumption altogether.
 Thus, expatriates are the main consumers of alcoholic drinks in the country.

-Towards the end of the review period, inflationary pressures combined with the introduction of a 100% excise tax in 2020 (also referred to as a “sin tax”) led to alcoholic drinks becoming far less affordable for the majority of people living in Oman.
-Nonetheless, Despite many affluent Western expatriates can still afford to consume alcohol in the on-trade due to their high incomes and relatively low outgoings, which has made it possible for them to continue justifying spending money on alcoholic drinks.
+Towards the end of the review period, inflationary pressures combined with the introduction of a 100% excise tax in 2020 (also referred to as a “sin tax”) led to alcoholic drinks becoming far less affordable for many people living in Oman.
+Nonetheless, despite this, many affluent Western expatriates can still afford to consume alcohol in the on-trade due to their high incomes and relatively low outgoings, which has made it possible for them to continue justifying spending money on alcoholic drinks.

 Consumers can obtain a licence to drink alcohol at home from the police.
 However, it is an offence to drink or be drunk in public.